bfut/unvivtool/README.md

 #### Build for Windows

-The released win32 executables have been cross-compiled on Linux with MinGW by running the following commands from a terminal app:
+Executables for Win32 are cross-compiled on Linux with MinGW:

        cd ~
        git clone https://github.com/bfut/unvivtool.git